-Jodi Sandfort is professor at the Humphrey School of Public Affairs, University of Minnesota and chair of the school's Leadership & Management Area.
+Jodi Sandfort is professor at the Humphrey School of Public Affairs, University of Minnesota, and chair of the school's Leadership & Management Area.
 Her work focuses on improving the implementation of social policy, particularly those policies designed to support low-income children and their families.

 Sandfort is a Family Self-Sufficiency Scholar funded by the U.S. Department of Health and Human Services.
 She is the founder and academic director of the Future Services Institute, an applied research and training center focused on public service redesign in partnership with the Minnesota Department of Human Services, county government, nonprofit service providers, and private foundations.
 For six years she directed the human services program at the McKnight Foundation in Minneapolis, where she managed a portfolio of $20 million in annual giving.
 She is also the academic director of the Hubert Project, a global initiative promoting interactive teaching and learning through use of multimedia learning materials (see http://www.hubertproject.org).

 She recently completed a book Effective Implementation in Practice: Integrating Public Policy and Management (Jossey-Bass, 2015) with Stephanie Moulton (The Ohio State University).
 Her current research and practice projects include: the Learning Network, a capacity building project in the Minnesota Department of Human Services, Tribal governments, and counties; program evaluations of innovative integrative service projects; and peer learning as a strategy for workforce development services capacity building.
 This work is laying the foundation for a more robust approach to government-funded technical assistance.